 - Faulty input/output speed sensors on the gearbox or faulty throttle position sensor.
 If any of them give the incorrect reading, it can affect the torque converter clutch performance.
 These issues will usually trigger various speed sensor-related codes.

 - Faulty governor pressure solenoid or the corresponding sensor, as already described.

 Delayed or failed gear engagement

 Jeeps that use a 545RFE 5-speed automatic transmission can develop a problem with gear engagement.
-This affects both drive and reverse gears and shows a noticeable delay with gear engagement when the vehicle is cold.
+This affects both driving and reversing gears and shows a noticeable delay with gear engagement when the vehicle is cold.
 The problem will be more apparent when outside temperatures are shallow.
 The check engine light may also come on.

 - Loose or disconnected transmission cooler filter.
-This allows the transmission fluid to drain from the torque converter when the vehicle is turned off for some time; it will delay gear engagement until the pressure builds up.
+This allows the transmission fluid to drain from the torque converter when the vehicle is turned off, delaying gear engagement until the pressure builds up.
 Installing a modified filter solves the issue.

 - Dirty transmission fluid and filter, low fluid level, or improper transmission fluid

 Jeep vehicles with a Mercedes-sourced 722.6 5-speed automatic transmission can suffer from issues that range from harsh and delayed gear shifts to gear slippage or even going into limp-home mode.
 These symptoms will usually be intermittent and trigger a check engine light to store a corresponding error code.